The greatest benefits for our members include:

 d.
 Family together

-Families participate in weekly sessions focusing on their roles in supporting members’ growth and development.
+Families participate in weekly discussions focusing on their roles in supporting members’ growth and development.
 At times, these sessions may include the member, siblings, grandparents or others as appropriate.

 Families are invited to participate in engaging quarterly workshops in Portland.
 These events are family-specific and are carefully designed with the therapist, and typically take place on the weekend.
 Meals and meetings are provided.
 Lodging is arranged independently.